September 24, 2022

 Business owners, what would you do if a fire happened in your building?
 Do you and your employees know who to contact, where to go and how to safely escape?
 Do you have operational guidelines in place to prevent fires?
-How will your business recover after a fire?
-Fire Prevention Week, which takes place October 9-15 this year, serves as a good reminder that every business needs a fire-safety plan, whether you have two or 100+ employees.
+How will your business recover from a fire?
+Every business needs a fire-safety plan, whether you have 2 or 100+ employees.

-As you can see, many of these causes are similar to those for home fires.
-As such, much of the same safety advice applies.
+USFA data show that in 2023, the top cause of nonresidential fires was cooking (33,300 fires).
+Cooking is also the top source of residential fires.
+For prevention purposes, many of the same safety recommendations apply in the workplace as at home.
 For example, both families at home — and employees in the workplace — should practice common-sense safety precautions in daily routines, know what to do and who to call if there’s a fire, and plan and practice using multiple routes to escape the building.

 But a place of business can be a lot more complex than a home, with special equipment in use, products being stored, employees coming and going and countless opportunities for safety practices to fall by the wayside.
 Even if your business comprises only two or three employees, it’s still important to have a detailed fire-safety plan and conduct employee training and fire drills regularly.